Executive Summary

 By Region

-North America accounts for approximately 38–40 percent of global cybersecurity spending.
-Europe is driven by regulatory enforcement, while Asia Pacific is the fastest-growing region due to digitalization and cloud adoption.
-Growth in the rest of the world is linked to regulatory alignment and infrastructure investment.
+North America accounts for approximately 38–40 percent of global cybersecurity spending, supported by mature enterprise demand, federal security spending, and the concentration of leading cybersecurity vendors.
+Europe is driven by regulatory enforcement, including data protection and critical infrastructure directives, along with rising sovereign cybersecurity investment.
+Asia Pacific is the fastest-growing region due to accelerating digitalization, cloud adoption, and rising threat exposure.
+Growth in the rest of the world is linked to regulatory alignment, infrastructure investment, and broader adoption of managed security services.

 Trends and Developments